Professor of Africana Studies, Professor of History

 Blain's latest volume, Wake Up America: Black Women on the Future of Democracy, was published by W.W.
 Norton in February 2024.
 The volume brings together the voices of major progressive Black women politicians, grassroots activists, and intellectuals to offer critical insights on how we can create a more equitable political future.

-Blain is now completing A Global Struggle: How Black Women Led the Fight for Human Rights, which will be published by W.W.
-Norton in 2025.
+Blain's next book, Without Fear: Black Women and the Making of Human Rights, will be published by W.W.
+Norton in September 2025.
 The book offers a sweeping history of human rights framed by the work and ideas of Black women in the United States from the early nineteenth century to the present.

 Blain's writings have appeared in several academic journals, including the Journal of Social History and Souls; and popular outlets such as The Atlantic, The Guardian, Time, The Washington Post, Newsweek, Salon, The Feminist Wire, and The Chronicle of Higher Education.
 She has offered commentary on international, national, and local media outlets, such as BBC, PBS, MSNBC, CNN, NPR, and Al Jazeera.

-Blain served as President of the African American Intellectual History Society (AAIHS) from 2017 to 2021, and as the senior editor of Black Perspectives--the award-winning blog of AAIHS--from 2015 to 2019.
+Blain was one of the founding leaders of the African American Intellectual History Society (AAIHS).
+She served as its President from 2017 to 2021, and as the first senior editor of Black Perspectives--the award-winning blog of AAIHS--from 2015 to 2019.
 She also served as an editor for The Washington Post's 'Made by History' section from 2020-2021.
-Along with Quito Swan, she is the founding editor of the book series on Black internationalism, published by the University of Illinois Press.
+She is a founding editor of the book series on Black internationalism, published by the University of Illinois Press.
 She is also a member of the editorial team of the University of Pennsylvania Press's prestigious book series 'Politics and Culture in Modern America,' working alongside Tom Sugrue, Margot Canaday, Matthew Lassiter, and Stephen Pitti.

-Blain is the recipient of more than a dozen prestigious awards and fellowships, including a W.E.B.
+In 2024, Blain was appointed to the ⁦Smithsonian American Women’s History Museum's Committee of Scholars.
+She is the recipient of more than a dozen prestigious awards and fellowships, including a W.E.B.
 Du Bois Fellowship at Harvard University and fellowships from New America, the Institute for Advanced Study, the Carr Center for Human Rights Policy, the American Association of University Women (AAUW) and the Ford Foundation.
 In 2018, she was appointed to the Organization of American Historians’ Distinguished Lectureship Program.
 In 2022, she became a term member of the Council on Foreign Relations.
+Most recently, she won the 2024 Dan David Prize, the largest history prize in the world.

 Brown Affiliations